robohydra/robohydra/index.md

 RoboHydra allows you to easily build custom "mock" servers with little effort, be it to build a test suite or to easily reproduce problems while fixing bugs.
 RoboHydra also supports exploratory testing by allowing you to change its behaviour dynamically via its web interface.
-Last but not least, RoboHydra can also be used as a proxy, which is useful in a variety of situations.
+Last but not least, RoboHydra can also reverse proxy requests, which is useful in a variety of situations.

 Documentation
 =============